Our free advice is available by referral only. Can’t access a referral? Try our free Debtipedia for self-help.

 The overpaid benefit is likely to be added to your Council Tax account and receive a revised Council Tax bill telling you what your new instalments are.

 Failure to keep up with your Council Tax instalments can result in recovery action on your account.
 We may be able to look at the decision again.
 You have one calendar month from the date we told you about the overpayment to appeal.
-Please make your appeal in writing.
+You should make your appeal in writing.

-Persons over 18 for whom Child Benefit is still being paid
+some 18 and 19 year olds where Child Benefit is still being paid

-Carers i.e. caring for someone they live with other than their spouse, partner or a child under 18
+carers looking after someone they live with, as long as that person is not their spouse, partner or child under 18

 Annexes